markbosire/Practice-Questions-GCP-ACE/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### An application generates daily reports in a Compute Engine Virtual Machine (VM).
 The VM is in the project corp-iot-insights.
-Your team operates only in the project corp-aggregate-reports and needs a copy of the daily e ports in the bucket corp-aggregate-reports-storage.
+Your team operates only in the project corp-aggregate-reports and needs a copy of the daily exports in the bucket corp-aggregate-reports-storage.
 You want to configure access so that the daily reports from the VM are available in the bucket corp-aggregate-reports-storage and use as few steps as possible while following Google-recommended practices.
 What should you do?

 - [ ] Move both projects under the same folder.
 - [ ] Grant the VM Service Account the role Storage Object Creator on corp-aggregate-reports-storage.
 - [ ] Create a Shared VPC network between both projects.
 Grant the VM Service Account the role Storage Object Creator on corp-iot-insights.
-- [ ] Make corp-aggregate-reports-storage public and create a folder with a pseudo-randomized suffi  name.
+- [ ] Make corp-aggregate-reports-storage public and create a folder with a pseudo-randomized suffix name.
 Share the folder with the IoT team.

 **[⬆ Back to Top](#table-of-contents)**